Richard Temple-Nugent-Brydges-Chandos-Grenville, 2nd Duke of Buckingham and Chandos: Personal life

-In 1819, Buckingham married Lady Mary Campbell, daughter of Lieut-Gen The 4th Earl of Breadalbane (later created Marquess of Breadalbane).
+In 1819, Buckingham married Lady Mary Campbell, daughter of Lieutenant-General John Campbell, 4th Earl of Breadalbane (later created Marquess of Breadalbane).
 They had one son, Richard, 3rd Duke of Buckingham and Chandos, and one daughter, Lady Anna, but were divorced in 1850 after Buckingham had lost his inheritance.
+At that time, divorce required an Act of Parliament.
 Anna went to campaign for women's rights.
-At that time, divorce required an Act of Parliament.

 Buckingham died at the Great Western Hotel, Paddington, London, in July 1861, aged 64, and was succeeded in the dukedom by his only son.
 His former wife died less than a year later in June 1862, aged 66.